What we know about the victims at Robb Elementary School - KESQ

 Garcia’s nephew, John Martinez, told The Washington Post that officials informed the family that she helped shield students from the gunfire.

-“I want her to be remembered as someone who sacrificed her life and put her life on the line for her kids,” Martinez told the Post on Wednesday.
+“I want her to be remembered as someone who sacrificed her life and put her life on the line for her kids,” Martinez told the paper.
 “They weren’t just her students.
 Those were her kids, and she put her life on the line, she lost her life to protect them.
 That’s the type of person she was.”

+Two days after Garcia’s death, her husband, Joe, suffered a fatal heart attack, the Archdiocese of San Antonio told CNN.
+The pair’s family says he died of a broken heart.

+“Please keep our family in your thoughts and prayers,” the GoFundMe post said.
+“I truly believe Joe died of a broken heart and losing the love of his life of more than 25 years was too much to bear.”

-According to Garcia’s profile on the Uvalde Consolidated Independent School District website, she had been an educator for 23 years.
-It was her fifth year co-teaching with Eva Mireles, who was also tragically gunned down at the elementary school.
+Garcia had been an educator for 23 years, according to her profile on the Uvalde Consolidated Independent School District website.
+It was her fifth year co-teaching with Eva Mireles, who was also among the victims of the massacre.

+10-year-old Uziyah Garcia was “full of life,” according to an uncle, Mitch Renfro.
+He loved video games and anything with wheels.
+He leaves behind two sisters.

 Amerie Jo Garza